awsmug/torro-forms/README.txt

 * Added italian language files (Thanks to Giovanni Simiani)
 * No export if no results
 * Refactored code
-* Also dublicating terms for form
+* Also duplicating terms for form

 = 1.0.0 beta 18 =
 * Added timerange